 In his Historiarum Anatomicarum Rariorum (Centuria II, p.
 241), the Danish physician Thomas Bartholin (1616-1680) states that “At Leiden in 1638 near St. Peter's Church, a woman gave birth to a child with the head of a cat, but that was otherwise normal.”
 Translated by E. M. McCarthy (Original Latin).

-Pignoria and Sandelli, two Paduan scholars, were friends, and friends of Liceti and Galileo, as well.
+Pignoria and Sandelli, two Paduan scholars, were friends of Liceti and Galileo.
 They both died in a plague that struck Padua in 1631.
-Sandelli translated several of Galileo's works into Latin at his request (J. des Sçavans, p.
+Sandelli translated several of Galileo's works into Latin (J. des Sçavans, p.
 136).

 Though very rare, other cases of distant crosses producing conjoined "mixed" twins have been reported.
 In Australia, a “calf” was born at the newly founded Hawkesbury Agricultural College, Richmond, New South Wales, in 1894 that had two heads, one of them "like a bull-dog’s.”
 For example, the account, which appeared in the Windsor and Richmond Gazette, the local newspaper, on October 13, 1894, reads as follows: